Description

 Affected Systems

-All Linux kernels that include the io_uring zcrx implementation and have not yet incorporated the patch referenced in the provided commit URLs.
+All Linux kernel releases that contain the io_uring zcrx implementation and have not yet incorporated the commit fixing the race.
 No specific version numbers are listed, so any kernel prior to the fix is considered vulnerable.

 Risk and Exploitability